webclinic017/tradev2/README.md

 # tradev2

-New version of trading library.
+New version of trading framework.

 Supports live trading using live data.